wleddy/jumpstat/www/templates/docs/doc_data.md

 ## Data Dictionary

-The Data dictionary for jumpstat as of Aug.
-20, 2018:
+The Data dictionary for jumpstat as of Oct.
+1, 2018:

 * **Bike** Table
     * **id** INT: